extemporelang/extemporelang.github.io/_docs/guides/common-lisp-music.md

 ---
-title: "Common Lisp Music"-style example
+title: "\"Common Lisp Music\"-style example"
 ---

 Here's an example of how to do